 7. Make Gifts and Donations

-In addition to distributing your estate to your family, a will also allows you to make donations to charitable causes.
-Further, gifts up to certain amounts may also reduce your estate tax.
-When drafting your will, make sure you check for the most up-to-date gift tax exclusions.
+In addition to distributing your estate to your family, a will also allows you to make donations to your favorite charitable causes.
+This is especially beneficial because gifts up to certain amounts may also reduce your tax liability.
+When drafting your will, check for the most up-to-date gift tax exclusions.
+If you do not have a will, intestacy laws do not provide for charitable donations.

 8. You Can Always Update Your Will

-Once you draft a will, it can be updated as your life circumstances change.
-Your most recent valid will is normally the most authoritative.
-There are many reasons you might need to update your will.
-Examples include the birth of a new child, the death of a relative, and divorce.
+Your will can (and should) be updated as your life circumstances change.
+Your most recent valid will is typically the most authoritative.
+There are many reasons you need to update your will.
+For example, life changes such as the birth of a new child, the death of a relative, and divorce can all create legal issues down the road if you don’t revise your will accordingly.

 9. Avoid Legal Challenges

-A valid will is a binding document that voices your desires when you are no longer around to speak for yourself.
-If you’ve read through this entire article, you probably get the gist already.
+A will is a legally binding document that voices your desires when you are no longer around to speak for yourself.
+Your disgruntled relatives will think twice about challenging your will because will challenges are rarely successful.
 It is worth emphasizing just once more.
 A well-drafted will reduces the risk of legal challenges.

 10. Tomorrow Is Not Promised

-A will is an important document that acts as the foundation of your estate plan.
-Do not procrastinate.
+A will is an important document that is the cornerstone of your estate plan.
+Do not let procrastination get the best of you.
 Once you pass away, the opportunity to make a will is gone.
-The result is often a great deal of stress for your surviving family members in a very emotional time.
+Prevent additional grief for your family members during an already emotional time by drafting a valid will.

 Next Step: Draft Your Will

-Most estates are not extremely complex.
-In these cases, you can save time and money by drafting your will using our do-it-yourself estate planning tools.
-Be sure to read What Not To Include When Making a Will for more information.
-If you still have questions, you can seek legal advice from an estate planning attorney near you.
+Most estates are simple.
+In these cases, you can save time and money by drafting your will using FindLaw’s do-it-yourself estate planning tools.
+If you have a large estate, a dependent with special needs, or additional questions, you can seek legal advice from an estate planning attorney near you.